Ensembl/gti-genesearch/web/README.md

 ```

 ## `/api/{object}/fetch`
 The `/api/genes/fetch` and `/api/genomes/fetch`  endpoints are intended for bulk retrieval and accepts the `query`, `fields`, `target` and `targetQuery` parameters from `/query`.
-It can be invoked via GET and POST and returns the results as a JSON array, with no summary or facets available.
+It can be invoked via GET and POST and returns the results as a JSON object, with the fields `fields` (array of objects representing retrieved fields) and `results` (array of all matched documents), with no summary or facets available.

 The output format is JSON by default, but can be changed by setting either the `Accept` request header or `accept` parameter to:
 * JSON - `application/x-javascript`